Phenomenology of Religion

-This difficulty in identifying the stimulus conditions for mystical perception in no way impugns its epistemic worth, Alston thinks, because God is said to be a personal reality, and an experience of God's presence therefore cannot be brought about in some relatively mechanical way, simply by creating an appropriate set of sensory or other conditions.
+This difficulty in identifying the stimulus conditions for mystical perception in no way impugns its epistemic worth, Alston thinks, because God is said to be a personal reality, and an experience of God's presence cannot be brought about, therefore, in some relatively mechanical way, simply by creating an appropriate set of sensory or other conditions.
 (Compare O'Hear 1984, Chapter 2.)
 So given what we mean by “God,” it is only to be expected that mystical perception will fail to yield a vocabulary that will allow us to specify at all precisely a correlative phenomenology.
-In other words, even if (perhaps especially if) mystical perception were veridical, we would not expect to have such a vocabulary.
-So the absence of the vocabulary cannot be thought to constitute an objection to the good epistemic standing of such experiences.
+In other words, even if (perhaps especially if) mystical perception is veridical, we should not expect to have such a vocabulary.
+Accordingly, the absence of the vocabulary cannot be thought to constitute an objection to the good epistemic standing of such experiences.

-Notwithstanding these considerations, Alston and other commentators have noted that in the Christian mystical tradition anyway there is in fact quite a well developed vocabulary for describing the subjective quality of such experiences.
+Notwithstanding these considerations, Alston and other commentators have noted that in the Christian mystical tradition anyway there is, in fact, quite a well developed vocabulary for describing the subjective quality of such experiences.
 This vocabulary is modelled on that of ordinary sense perception.
-So there are “spiritual sensations” of touch, sight, taste, smell and hearing which are taken to be in some way analogous to their counterparts in ordinary sense perception.
-As Nelson Pike (1992) notes, this tradition has commonly differentiated three varieties of experience of God: those associated with the “prayer of quiet,” the “prayer of union,” and “rapture,” in order of increasing intimacy of acquaintance with God.
-And each of these phases of the spiritual life, it has been said, is associated with its own distinctive phenomenology.
+So there are “spiritual sensations” of touch, sight, taste, smell and hearing that are taken to be in some way analogous to their counterparts in ordinary sense perception.
+As Nelson Pike (1992) notes, this tradition has commonly distinguished three varieties of experience of God: those associated with the “prayer of quiet,” the “prayer of union,” and “rapture,” in order of increasing intimacy of acquaintance with God.
+And each of these phases of the spiritual life, it has been said, is to be associated with its own distinctive phenomenology.

 For example, speaking of the “prayer of quiet,” Pike comments that in such experiences